Share this post

 When it comes to content, video is king as more and more people are watching them.
-On the whole this is on mobile devices so those videos need to be optimised for sharing to help viewers and their peer groups all feel as though they are part of a community, which is why you need to create engaging video.
+On the whole this is on mobile devices, so those videos need to be optimised for sharing to help viewers and their peer groups feel as though they are part of a community.
+It’s why you need to create engaging video.

 Creating a video is not the only goal.
 Getting people to watch it is one thing, getting them to share it is something else.
 In the same way that the videos my children watch make them feel as though they are part of a community, so should any video you create.

-Before you start putting your video together you need to think and analyse who your audience is and what kinds of video they like.
-What kind of content are you looking to include, what does your audience like and engage with?
+Before you start putting your video together you need to think and analyse who your audience is and what kinds of video that audience likes.
+What kind of content are you looking to include, what does your audience engage most with?
 Just because you think it’s a good idea, it doesn’t mean that they do.

 Give people what they are looking for and they will engage with it and if you make people feel as though they are part of a community – they will come back time and again and share it with their friends, to include them too.
-However, this only works as long as you produce regular, engaging content.
+However, this only works as long as you produce regular and engaging video content.

-According to the comScore survey, users don’t want the TV style of video show, they want interactive content that means that they engage with it.
+According to a comScore survey, users don’t want the TV style of video show, they want interactive content that means that they engage with it.

 This is a belief we share at That Media Thing and we have the skills and experience to help you create videos that will engage your audience so that they share your content with their peers and become your advocates.
-Drop us an email to email@example.com to find out more.
+Email email@example.com to find out more.